hashicorp/terraform-website/content/source/docs/enterprise/admin/monitoring.html.md

 ## Internal Monitoring

-Beginning in version 201811-1, Terraform Enterprise includes internal monitoring of critical application metrics using a statsd collector.
-The resulting metrics are included with the [diagnostic bundles provided to HashiCorp Support](../support/index.html).
-If the Terraform Enterprise instance is already running a collector on the same port, Terraform Enterprise may not start up correctly due to the conflict, and logs will indicate:
+Beginning in version 201811-1, Terraform Enterprise uses a statsd collector to monitor critical application metrics.
+Terraform Enterprise produces an error during start up if the instance is already running a collector on the same port:

 ```
 Error starting userland proxy: listen udp 0.0.0.0:XXXXX: bind: address already in use